JuliaCollections/FunctionalCollections.jl/README.md

 #### PersistentVector

-- make line 38 more clear (maybe a comment)
 - constant time `rest` by adding an initial index offset
+- quick slicing with initial offset and structure deletion
-- line 123 mask should take the pvec even though it doesn't use it
+- pvec mask should take the pvec even though it doesn't use it
-- line 181 move constructor to the type definition
+- move extra pvec constructor to the type definition